qiweiii/fullstack-cdk-app/infra/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+## Notes

+This backend contains an example app with the following logic
+- user upload a file
+- save to s3
+- trigger lambda
+- lambda creates an ec2 instance
+- ec2 instance run a script

+Main files
+- `lib/infra-stack` contains the CDK code for the infrastructure
+- `lib/lambdas` contains the lambda functions
+- `lib/vm-files` contains the files that will be download in ec2